 Welcome to NSSF’s new column, “The Marvelous Modern Sporting Rifle.”
 We created this column because today’s amazing MSRs represent a combination of technology, innovation and a flexibility not seen in other rifle platforms.
-Once a firearm platform associated only with its military application, the MSR today has achieved an iconic status among civilian firearms owners much like the Colt 1911s, Winchester ’94s and Remington 870s that came before it: It is the new normal in firearms ownership.
+Often a family of firearms that is associated inaccurately with military assault weapons, MSR’s have achieved an iconic status among civilian firearms owners much like the Colt 1911s, Winchester ’94s and Remington 870s that came before it: It is the new normal in firearms ownership.
 Compete with one, target shoot for fun with one, defend your home or hunt with one.
 Indeed, it begs the question “What can’t it do?” and that’s why hundreds of thousands of these rifles are sold each year.

 In the months to come, we’ll explore the ins and outs of these wonderful long-gun platforms, all the things you can do with them, the best manufacturers in the business, accessories that bring out the best in your MSR and more.
 But today, since every column like this needs a place to start, we’re going to do just that with a discussion about the most popular of MSRs — the AR-platform rifle — and the one thing anyone buying an AR rifle has to decide first: Should your rifle’s action be direct impingement or piston-driven?